 Anagarika Dharmapala is one of the most galvanizing figures in Sri Lanka’s recent turbulent history.
 He is widely regarded as the nationalist hero who saved the Sinhala people from cultural collapse and whose “protestant” reformation of Buddhism drove monks toward increased political involvement and ethnic confrontation.
 Yet as tied to Sri Lankan nationalism as Dharmapala is in popular memory, he spent the vast majority of his life abroad, engaging other concerns.
 In Rescued from the Nation, Steven Kemper reevaluates this important figure in the light of an unprecedented number of his writings, ones that paint a picture not of a nationalist zealot but of a spiritual seeker earnest in his pursuit of salvation.

 Filed under British colonialism, Buddhism, cultural transmission, education, fundamentalism, heritage, historical interpretation, Indian religions, Indian traditions, landscape wondrous, language policies, life stories, literary achievements, meditations, nationalism, pilgrimages, politIcal discourse, power politics, religiosity, religious nationalism, self-reflexivity, sri lankan society, unusual people, world events & processes

-Filed under commoditification, economic processes, export issues, historical interpretation, Indian Ocean politics, island economy, life stories, modernity & modernization, performance, power politics, Rajapaksa regime, sri lankan society, unusual people, welfare & philanthophy, world events & processes
+Filed under charitable outreach, communal relations, cricket for amity, cultural transmission, education, ethnicity, historical interpretation, landscape wondrous, life stories, patriotism, power politics, Rajapaksa regime, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, tolerance, travelogue, unusual people, welfare & philanthophy, world events & processes